cfsworkload/mobileTelco/README.md

 1. Go to Cloudant.com to create an account.
 2. Click **Create Database**, enter a name for the database and click **Create** to create your geospatial capable database.

+### Install IBM MobileFirst Platform Studio 7.1.0 Eclipse Plugin
+IBM MobileFirst Platform Studio is an Eclipse plug-in that helps you quickly build, run, and manage mobile web, hybrid, and native apps.

+1. Select Help -> Eclipse Marketplace to open the Eclipse Marketplace window.
+2. In the Find field, enter "MobileFirst" and click **Go** to search for the MobileFirst package.
+3. Find IBM MobleFirst Platform Studio 7.1.0 and click the **Install** button.
+4. Click **Confirm** to proceed with the default selected items.
+5. Select **I accept the terms of the license agreements** and click **Finish**.
+6. Restart Eclipse to complete the installation of IBM MobileFirst Platform Studio 7.1.0.

 ### Import project into Eclipse
 In Eclipse, import the TelcoReadyAppMFP folder into the Eclipse workspace to access CloudantService.java for the next section.

 1. First, go back to your Eclipse IDE and change your view to the Package Explorer.
-This can be accessed via Window > Show View > Other > Project Explorer.
+This can be accessed via Window > Show View > Other > General > Project Explorer.
 This will open up the Project Explorer in the left panel of your Eclipse workspace.
-2. Next, right-click on the Package Explorer and choose **Import**.
+2. Next, right-click on the Package Explorer and choose **Import** -> **Import**.
 3. In the resulting dialog, find and expand the General folder and select Existing Projects into Workspace.
 4. Now, select **Next** and navigate to location where you have saved the Telco source code.
 5. Finally, choose the TelcoReadyAppMFP folder in the resulting dialog and choose **Finish** to complete the import.